Lo! Death has reared himself a throne

 His voice carried clear across the bar.

-"Police," the gargoyle said.
-His voice rasped, low, thick with gravel and dislike.
+"Police," the biggest growled.
+His voice rasped low in his throat, thick with gravel and dislike.

 Greg reached for the hardware fitted around his right wrist, impressing the control for ID.
-A square of flickering hard-light appeared, scrolling his likeness, name and credentials for inspection.
+A square of flickering hard-light appeared in the air, scrolling his likeness, name and credentials for inspection.

 NEW SCOTLAND YARD

-The gargoyle snorted, his humourless eyes cracking at the corners.
+The gargoyle snorted.
+His humourless eyes cracked at the corners.

 Greg held the guy's stare.
 He'd been doing this long enough to know not to break eye contact with a gargoyle.